zoooey99/fort-training-balance-map/README.md

-# Training Balance Map — a feature concept for Fort
+# Training Balance Map: a feature concept for Fort

 A product case study: the feature I would build next if I were [Fort](https://www.fort.cx).
 Fort automatically detects and logs strength training; Training Balance Map turns that data into a simple answer to two questions: